 - food intake

-- On average, for a healthy person, Xanax elimination half-life is 9 – 16 hours.
+- On average, for a healthy person, Xanax elimination is 9 – 16 hours.
 That means half of the Xanax is eliminated during this period

 Older adults are not able to excrete the drug as fast because of the altered blood flow and the deterioration of internal functions as a result of aging.
 Therefore the older you are the longer it takes to clear Xanax from the body.
 For individuals with impaired kidney or liver functions, they retain the drug for a longer period.
 Body size also influences the rate at which the body excretes Xanax.
 The larger the individual the smaller the amount of drug in proportion to their body size hence it is easier to clear.